 Regular Eye Exams

 Regular eye exams are essential for monitoring the progression of autoimmune eye diseases and detecting any new developments.
-Your ophthalmologist can assess your vision, examine your eyes for signs of inflammation or damage, and adjust your treatment plan as needed.
+Practically speaking, your ophthalmologist can assess your vision, examine your eyes for signs of inflammation or damage, and adjust your treatment plan as needed.
 The frequency of eye exams will depend on the specific autoimmune disease and its severity, but generally, individuals with autoimmune eye diseases should have eye exams at least once or twice a year.

 Adherence to Treatment